Trail Conditions

 The Dunes Trail traverses an area of cultural and environmental significance.
 Please do not use unmarked tracks through the dunes.
 Your respect is appreciated.

-Pakihi is in very dynamic terrain.
-There are almost always some slips /rockfall.
+Pakihi is in very dynamic terrain and it is backcountry.
+There are always some slips /rockfall and track conditions change by the day.

 Track conditions on Pakihi change dramatically as soon as there is bad weather.